-Indicator guidance: It is common for companies to change their privacy policies as their business evolves.
-However, these changes can significantly impact a user's privacy rights and what user information companies can collect, share and store.
+Indicator guidance: Companies frequently to change their privacy policies as their business evolves.
+However, these changes can affect a user's privacy rights by changing what user information companies can collect, share, and store.
 We therefore expect companies to commit to notify users when they change these policies and to provide users with information to help them understand what these changes mean.

 This indicator seeks clear disclosure by companies of their method and timeframe for notifying users about changes to privacy policies.
 We expect companies to commit to directly notifying users prior to changes coming into effect.
 The method of direct notification may differ based on the type of service.
-For services that contain user accounts, direct notification may involve sending an email or an SMS.
-For services that do not require a user account, direct notification may involve notification may involve posting a prominent notice on the main page where users access the service.
-It also seeks evidence that a company provides publicly available records of previous policies so that people can understand how the company's policies have evolved over time.
+For services that require a user account, direct notification may involve sending an email or an SMS.
+For services that do not require a user account, direct notification should involve posting a prominent notice on the main web page or platform where users access the service.
+This indicator also seeks evidence that a company provides publicly available records of previous policies so that people can understand how the company's policies have evolved over time.